architecture-building-systems/CityEnergyAnalyst/docs/installation-guide.rst

    something like
    ``C:\Users\your_name\Anaconda2\envs\cea/python.exe``

 #.
-Click apply changes and your are done!
+Click apply changes.

+#.
+Now add your conda environment ``C:\Users\your_name\Anaconda2\envs\cea``
+to your environment variable ``PATH``.
+The environment variable is located under Environment Variables in the tab Advanced in System Properties in the Control Panel.

+#.
+Restart PyCharm if open.

 To set the custom dictionary used in PyCharm, do: